 Dr Lahiru Handunnetthi

-He is specifically involved in the functional characterisation of genetic risk alleles discovered through genome wide association studies, application of epigenetic information to identify disease relevant cell types and integration of various forms of genomic data to discover new drug targets.
+He is involved in the functional characterisation of genetic risk alleles discovered through genome wide association studies in schizophrenia and integration of various forms of genomic data to discover new therapeutic targets.

-Dr Handunnetthi completed his DPhil at the Wellcome Centre for Genetics, University of Oxford.
-His work focused on understanding the interactions between genetic and environmental risk factors in multiple sclerosis.
-He studied medicine at the University of Cambridge and currently holds a NIHR funded Academic Clinical Fellowship in Neurology.
-He is open to collaboration both in academia and the pharmaceutical industry.
+Lahiru completed his DPhil at the Wellcome Centre for Human Genetics, University of Oxford.
+His work focused on understanding the interactions between genetic and environmental risk factors in neuroimmunological disorders.
+He studied medicine at the University of Cambridge and currently holds a NIHR funded Clinical Lectureship in Neurology.
+He is open to collaboration.

 The role of latitude and infections in the month-of-birth effect linked to schizophrenia.